Girlfriends Triathlon & Fitness Festival

 Girlfriends 5km (3.1 mile) Run: Start at the Finish Line arch at 9am

-Note: We are hosting a Kids Tri on Friday night at 5pm so get your kids involved too.
+Note: The Girlfriends Triathlon Festival is part of the Columbia River Triathlon Festival which includes a FREE Kids Tri on Friday night at 5pm so get your kids involved too.
 Details for Kids Tri are below.
-The Sunset 5K/10K will also be on Friday night starting at 7pm.
-And on Sunday we are hosting a Co-Ed Sprint & Olympic event so there is something for the whole family all weekend long!
+The Sunset 5K/10K will also be on Friday night starting at 7pm and kids get to race the 5K for FREE.
+And on Saturday we host the Co-Ed Sprint & Olympic event so there is something for the whole family all weekend long!

 Details and Registration for the Friday night Kids Triathlon & Sunday Co-Ed events can be found here.